-In Figure 8 we now show the substyle distribution, analogous to Figure 6.
+In Figure 7 we now show the substyle distribution, analogous to Figure 5.
 From the graph, we can see that 328 nodes (about 18% of the total nodes) have files in just one substyle.
 Moreover, 90% of the nodes have files in 30 or less substyle categories.
 These results are again positive as it shows that number of SONs to which most nodes may belong is small.
-In Figure 9 we show the bucket size histogram, analogous to Figure 7.
+In Figure 8 we show the bucket size histogram, analogous to Figure 6.
 From the figure we can see that 222 of the substyles (87% of the total) will have documents belonging to less than 400 nodes.
 However, there are again a few substyle categories that will have documents that belong to a large number of nodes, but this problem is not as bad as the one that we had when using the style classification hierarchy by itself.
 In particular, the category with the most number of nodes, "Alternative Pop Rock," (which is represented by the rightmost bar in the histogram) will have documents belonging to only 1031 nodes (57% nodes).
 Even though the "Alternative Pop Rock" SON will have many nodes, it is still half the size of a full Gnutella network that links all the nodes.
 In conclusion, a combined style and substyle classification hierarchy is a good candidate for defining SONs as the maximum number of SONs that a node needs to join is small and the maximum number of nodes in a SON is also relatively small.

-Figure 8: Distribution of Substyle Buckets
+Figure 7: Distribution of Substyle Buckets

-Figure 9: Bucket Size Distribution for Substyle Hierarchy
+Figure 8: Bucket Size Distribution for Substyle Hierarchy

-In Figure 10 and 11 we analyze the usage of Decades as a criteria for classifying documents.
-From the figures we can see that decade is not a good classification criteria.
-Although Figure 10 shows that most nodes have documents in only a few decade buckets, Figure 10 shows that half the SONs will have more than 600 nodes.
+We also analyzed the usage of Decades as a criteria for classifying documents (graph not shown).
+Although most nodes had documents in only a few decade buckets, we found that more than half of the SONs will have more than 600 nodes.
 In fact, almost all nodes will have documents for the 70s, 80s, and 90s buckets.
 Therefore, given that we do not have a way of subdividing those decades, we have to reject the decade classification hierarchy.

-In Figure 12, we show the distribution of tone buckets (for an explanation of the graph, see the description of Figure 6).
-In the graph we can observe that the median number of buckets for which a node has documents is 43, which will result in nodes belonging to a high number of SONs.
-However, we can see in Figure 13 that most buckets will contain documents belonging to a relatively small number of nodes.
+When analyzing the the distribution of tone buckets (graph not shown), we found that the median number of buckets for which a node has documents is 43, which will result in nodes belonging to a high number of SONs.
+However, we also found that most buckets will contain documents belonging to a relatively small number of nodes.
 Specifically, 60% of the buckets will have documents belonging to 625 or fewer nodes, and 90% of the buckets will have documents belonging to 875 nodes.
 In conclusion, using a classification hierarchy based in tone is borderline and depending on the specifics of the tradeoff between nodes maintaining a large number of connections and the benefits of relatively small SONs, we may decide to use it or not.
-Nevertheless, of all the classification hierarchies evaluated, the one based on style and substyle is clearly superior and we will use it in the rest of our experiments.
+Nevertheless, of all the classification hierarchies evaluated, the one based on style/substyle is clearly superior and we will use it in the rest of our experiments.